syntaxandsips/Syntax-blogs/README.md

 SUPABASE_SERVICE_ROLE_KEY=<your-service-role-key>
 ```

-- The `NEXT_PUBLIC_*` keys are required for client-side rendering and the authentication handshake.
+- The `NEXT_PUBLIC_*` keys enable client-side session handling.
-- The service role key must remain on the server—store it in secure secrets management only.
+- The service role key must remain on the server—load it via secure secrets management only.
-- If you are mirroring production locally, run `supabase start` from the Supabase CLI to provision the Postgres + auth stack.
+- Mirror production locally with `supabase start` if you use the Supabase CLI.

 ### Database Setup

-Run the migrations in order to build the required schema, enums, triggers, and policies:
+Deploy migrations to your Supabase instance:

 ```bash
 supabase db push
 ```

-For a pristine local database you can reset and reseed from scratch:
+For a clean slate during development you can reset the local database:

 ```bash
 supabase db reset --force